Simulation-based validation of Bayes factor computation: Discussion

 \subsection{Practical recommendations}

 Our recommendation for researchers who wish to implement and/or evaluate tools that compute the Bayes factor is to use SBC for the full BMA model accompanied by a binary calibration check for the model index and data-averaged posterior checking.
-At least several hundred simulations per validation scenario should be run to have reasonable power to catch problems.
+At least several hundred simulations per validation scenario should be run to have reasonable power.
 If high precision is required, thousands of simulations should be run.
+The required number of simulations to detect various discrepancies we observed in this work is summarized in \refextratable{tab-power}.

 In all tests we ran, as well as those tested by \cite{schad_workflow_2023, schad_aggregation_2024, schad2025bf}, both \texttt{bridgesampling} \citep{bridgesampling_package} and the \texttt{BayesFactor} \citep{bayesfactor_package} packages provided reliable Bayes factor estimates or a warning on inaccuracy.
 We therefore currently believe that for low-stakes statistical workflow involving Bayes factors and standard models, it is safe to rely on those packages without further testing.
 However, when using a less standard model or when the costs of being wrong are non-trivial, we encourage running at least several hundred simulations of SBC, preferably tailored to the dataset in question with posterior SBC.